RiceD2KLab/HFD_F21/README.md

 #### Modeling
 Run `predictive_modeling.py` under modeling to generate our modeling dataset.
-The built models are again split between two files. `inspection_models.py` performs the inspection predictive models and `incident_models.py` performs the incident specific models.
+The built models are again split between two files.
+Using the dataset created in `predictive_modeling.py` as the imported dataset, run `inspection_models.py` to perform the inspection predictive models and `incident_models.py` to perform the incident specific models.